ForestW70/Week-9-Node-Readme-Generator/README.md

   4. Inquirer

 * # Project description:
-  This node application uses the inquirer package to prompt the user with a few questions in the terminal, and then uses those input values to generate a professional readme markdown file for any of your new projects.
-You may input a handfull of useful things such as desired licence,  project info, and contact info.
+  Given a need for new readme files every week, I built a readme generator that runs in Node.js, where you are prompted to fill out some fields in the terminal, and once you are finished, a new markdown file is generated for you.

 * # Usage instructions
   This application is meant to create a quick, professional read me file for your new projects.